VeRVE: Versatile Retrieval for Videos via Unified Embeddings: Composed Video Retrieval

 \subsection{Training on CoVR Data}

-While \textit{VIRTUE-Embed} achieves strong zero-shot performance on composed video retrieval, we also evaluate its performance when directly trained on the CoVR training set using our contrastive learning framework.
+While \textit{VeRVE-Embed} achieves strong zero-shot performance on composed video retrieval, we also evaluate its performance when directly trained on the CoVR training set using our contrastive learning framework.
 Results are shown in Table~\ref{tab:covr_trained}.

-We train \textit{VIRTUE-Embed$^\dagger$} on the CoVR training set for 1 epoch using the same two-stage contrastive training strategy and hyperparameters described in the main paper.
+We train \textit{VeRVE-Embed$^\dagger$} on the CoVR training set for 1 epoch using the same two-stage contrastive training strategy and hyperparameters described in the main paper.
 The model is initialized from our video-text pre-trained checkpoint (Stage 2) and fine-tuned on CoVR video-text-video triplets, treating the composed query (source video + modification text) as the query and the target video as the positive candidate.

 Our trained model achieves 68.3\% R@1, outperforming prior methods: +8.18 points over Thawakar et al.~\cite{thawakar2024composedvideoretrievalenriched} and +15.17 points over CoVR-BLIP~\cite{Ventura_2024}.
 This demonstrates that our contrastive learning framework effectively adapts to composed retrieval when provided with task-specific training data.
 The ${\sim}8$\% improvement over both zero-shot (55.49\%) and supervised baselines (60.12\%) validates the effectiveness of our training strategy for complex multimodal composition tasks.